Tushar27x/codepen-clone/README.md

 ## Codepen-clone
-In this project I made the clone of a popular online code editor codepen.

 You can write HTML, CSS and Javascript code and reder it in real time to test you website components or to just practice you skills.